-Hot water production in our hotels is fueled via renewable means, eschewing diesel or electrical water heaters.
+Hot water production at our larger hotels is fueled via renewable means, eschewing diesel or electrical water heaters.
 Solar thermal panels heat the water during the day and passes on the baton to biomass boilers, which operate on responsibly sourced fuel wood, during the night.